Sensory Bag Idea & Freebie

 What the pages look like for inside the sensory bag idea.

-2. Then I put each sheet into a gallon size baggie.
+2. Then I put each sheet into a gallon-size baggie.
 I had some colored rice, so I added it to each bag.
 You could easily use another dry sensory item. 🙂

 Use this recording sheet for the sensory idea.

-3. At small groups today, each learner looks through the baggie to find the letter buried in the rice.
+3. In small groups today, each learner looks through the baggie to find the letter buried in the rice.
 When they find their letter, they take the SAME COLOR crayon and trace over it or color that letter on the answer sheet.

 Playing the Sensory Bag Idea